Updated: November 9, 2024

 More about the Family and Medical Leave Act

 For an employee to use FMLA they must first work for a covered employer.
 Generally, private employers with at least 50 employees are covered by the law.
-Private employers with less than 50 employees are not covered by the FMLA, but could be required by state FMLA requirements or medical leave laws.
+Private employers with less than 50 employees are not covered by the FMLA, but could be required by state PFL requirements or medical leave laws.

-Eligible employees are also entitled to twenty-six weeks per year of military caregiver leave to care for a spouse, parent, or child who is a covered servicemember with a serious injury or illness.
+Eligible employees are also entitled to twenty-six weeks per year of military caregiver leave to care for a spouse, parent, or child who is a covered service member with a serious injury or illness.

 There are many examples of why an employee may need to use FMLA.
 It can include the birth or placement — through adoption or foster care — of a child, or to care for a spouse or parent with a serious health condition.
 FMLA also comes into play if an employee receives a diagnosis of a medical condition that renders them unable to perform their job.

-Terms related to: Family and Medical Leave Act (FMLA)
+Articles and resources related to: Family and Medical Leave Act (FMLA)